freebsd/freebsd-quarterly/2020q3/portmgr.md

 Never tired, antoine@ ran 30 exp-runs to test port version updates, on such diverse matters as:
- - Updating byacc in base to 20200330,
+  * Updating byacc in base to 20200330.
- - Check balancing of sed "y" command,
+  * Check balancing of sed "y" command.
- - Use of brackets,
+  * Use of brackets.
- - Removing the now redundant "port" argument from USES=readline.
+  * Removing the now redundant "port" argument from USES=readline.